pr-2310/ContainerVision/README.md

 # Docker and Singularity MNIST Project

-This project demonstrates how to deploy the MNIST machine learning model within Docker and Singularity containers, providing insights into container technology applications in machine learning.
+ContainerVision demonstrates MNIST model deployment using Docker and Singularity.
+It showcases containerization in machine learning, providing reproducible environments for local and HPC setups.
+The project includes Dockerfile, Python script, and instructions for building, running, and converting containers, offering hands-on experience with ML containerization.

 ## Prerequisites